Class 4 consists of our Year 5 and 6 pupils. Miss Crawford is the class teacher and Mrs Klegeris is our teaching assistant.

 Homework and How to Help at Home

-A detailed account of homework expectations is included in the front of each child’s pink homework book.
 Homework is set on a Friday and usually due back the following Tuesday, although sometimes longer is given depending on the activity.

 This always includes Spelling, Reading and Times table practice as well as an additional activity in English, Maths or topic work.
 Please encourage your child to record what they are reading in their green reading diary.
 Additional revision homework will also be set in the second half of the year for Year 6 pupils only.
 Not only is this good preparation for SATS and for the increased homework expectations at secondary school, but it gives parents a chance to help their children with their revision.